Johanafuku/grocery-store-vite/README.md

 # grocery-store-vite 🚚
-In this project from my master program :), I used vite, Vanilla, Sass to have a clean look, and have more order in the sheets for a grocery web store design.
+In this project from my master program, I used vite, Vanilla, Sass to have a clean look, and have more order in the sheets for a grocery web store design.

 ***
 ## Features 📝